Meet Our Team

 Mariam studied at the Univeristy of Victoria where she received her degree of Bachelors of Child Youth Care (BCYC).
 Mariam worked as an Education Assistant for a few years where she gained experienced working with children and youth with disabilities and neurodiversity.
 She has a passion supporting young people and families impacted by systemic barriers, specifically the criminal legal system.

-Youth Outreach - Team Lead
+Student and Family Advocacy - Team Lead

 Clinical Social Worker

 Sarah Yassin is a clinical Social Worker at the Center of Resilience and Social Development (CRSD).
 She is a registered member of the Ontario College of Social Workers and Social Service Workers (OCSWSSW) and is dedicated to upholding the highest standards of ethical and evidence-based practice.
 Sarah has acquired a Bachelor of Social Work from Carleton University in February 2020.
 She has a deep passion for promoting mental health and social well-being and has committed her career to helping individuals and families navigate various challenges.
-She is dedicated to providing a safe and supportive space for clients to explore their concerns, identify coping strategies, and work towards positive change."
+She is dedicated to providing a safe and supportive space for clients to explore their concerns, identify coping strategies, and work towards positive change.

-Youth & Justice Outreach Worker
+Youth and Family Outreach Worker

 Abdulasis Mubarak